packgenome/PackGenome-Artifacts/README.md

 In the above example, both PackGenome-generated rules and Detect It Easy accurately identify all programs packed by UPX in the LPD dataset with no false positives and false negatives.
 And PackGenome-generated rules take less time compared to Detect It Easy.
 Public-available human-written packer detection rules suffers from a high false positive.
 As for AutoYara, it doesn't work well for packed programs.

-### (E3): Comparison on NPD [time required 10 minutes]
+### (E3): Comparison on NBPD [time required 10 minutes]

-This experiment compare PackGenome-generated rules with human-written rules, AutoYara, and DIE on the NPD dataset.
+This experiment compare PackGenome-generated rules with human-written rules, AutoYara, and DIE on the NBPD dataset.
 We also provide compiled YARA rules (located at [Evaluation/YaraRules](https://github.com/packgenome/PackGenome-Artifacts/tree/main/Evaluation/yaraRules)) for evaluation to save time.

 Run the command below to repeat this experiment: